bassdman/modulerizr/README.md

 Let's add some more "magic":

 ### Components
-Sorry, before adding "magic", we need the basics of components.
+Ok, before adding "magic", we need the basics of components.
 A component is always wrapped by a template-tag and has a uniqe name.
 ``` html
     <template name="xyz">